Context-dependent communication under environmental constraints: Simulation results

 In this experiment, the fitness of the agents is reduced proportionally to the size of their vocabulary.
 According to previous research \citep{santana2014ambiguity, muhlenbernd2021evolutionary}, this should introduce pressure for contextual communication.
 We expected that TC~sender's access to context should allow it to ``get away'' with ambiguity, which would lead to languages with a smaller vocabulary.
 T~sender, since it does not perceive the receiver’s context, should not be able to communicate in a context-dependent manner despite the pressure that favours context-dependence.
 We tested two different levels of the vocabulary penalty coefficient $p_\textit{voc}$: $0.05$ and $0.1$.

 All emergent signal systems were influenced by pressure to minimise their vocabulary size, which now decreased from values slightly above $4$ in Experiment 1 to values ranging from $1.4$ to $2.6$ (Fig.~\ref{fig:exp2_plot_results}b).
-Significant signal ambiguity, indicated by reduced target certainty (Fig.~\ref{fig:exp2_plot_results}d), appeared in all conditions except ``T + 0.05pVoc''.
-Figure ~\ref{fig:audience_design_example} qualitatively describes the strategy used by the TC sender, while Figure ~\ref{fig:receiver_language_example} additionally shows some of the language-meaning links from the receiver's perspective.
+Significant signal ambiguity, indicated by reduced target certainty (Fig.~\ref{fig:exp2_plot_results}d), appeared in all conditions except \textit{T + 0.05pVoc}.

 For all agents with ambiguous signals, the ambiguity came at the price of slightly reduced accuracy (Fig.~\ref{fig:exp2_plot_results}a).
 Nevertheless, the accuracy was still relatively high (above $0.88$) compared to the target certainty ($0.49$ to $0.78$) (Fig.~\ref{fig:exp2_plot_results}d).
 This means that the signal alone without contextual information and constrained object choice would only allow for much lower accuracy.
 This effect could be observed to some degree for both sender types.
 The achieved accuracy did not exceed the maximum contextless interpretation accuracy for either type of sender (see Appendix \ref{appendix} for exact values), confirming that the receiver architecture did not allow for any sort of contextual inference.